Outswinger

 An outswinger is a type of delivery of the ball in the sport of cricket.
 In such a delivery the ball curves—or "swings"—out and away from the batter's body and the wicket.
 By contrast, an inswinger swings in toward the batter and the wicket.
 Outswingers are bowled by swing bowlers.
+The earliest known use of the term is from 1920.

 The term has also been adopted into football commentary, in which context it describes a cross of the ball kicked so that it curves outward from and across the face of the goal, rather than on goal.

 Method

 An outswinger is bowled by holding the cricket ball with the seam at an angle and the first two fingers running along either side of the seam.
 The ball must be released at 12 o'clock height.
 The hands should move slightly towards the left at follow through and must push down for more back-spin.
 Once the ball has worn on one side the shiny side should face the leg side and the seam towards first or second slip for swing.
 The difference of pressure caused by movement of air over the rough and smooth surfaces tends to push the ball to the left.
 The result is that the ball curves, or swings to the left.
 In case of a new ball point the seam to the direction of swing.
 The difference of the separation of air by the seam the ball moves away from the batter.